Key Research Organization(s): University of British Columbia - BRIMM

 Example of mineralized atmospheric carbon in tailings at Clinton Creek Mine, Yukon.
 Credit: UBC – BRIMM

 The following is a summary of the findings in the first of two reports for this project, published on November 3, 2020.
-A final report and data are expected in early 2021.

 The researchers found that approximately 75% of the ultramafic rock bodies in BC are associated with large magnetic anomalies that suggest extensive serpentinization, and created geophysical models to estimate the volume of these rock bodies below the surface.